Skip to content

 Housekeepers make the difference between an average stay and one that results in a great night’s sleep.
 In a guest room, the housekeeper’s presence can be felt in everything from the cleanliness of the bathroom to the positioning of the pillows on the bed.
 Like porters who assist with luggage or valets who arrange transportation, housekeepers work hard to satisfy guests’ needs.
 The housekeeper is typically the first employee to whom a guest will reach out when in need of assistance.
 However, unlike porters and valets, travelers are often unsure whether it is appropriate to tip housekeepers, in what amount they should tip, and how the tip should be left.

-Experts recommend the amount be determined by the experience including: the length of stay, the degree to which the room is used, and overall satisfaction.
-Before COVID-19, Tripsavvy.com recommended, “For the housekeeping staff, tipping $1-5 per night is appropriate, but you should leave more if you leave the room particularly messy.”
-In light of the new cleaning protocols, travel experts recommend leaving $5 per day, believing it’s “a small price to pay for extra safety and comfort.”
+In light of cleaning protocols following the pandemic, travel experts recommend leaving $5 per day, believing it’s “a small price to pay for extra safety and comfort.”
 Travel + Leisure includes failing to leave a tip for the housekeeper as one of the top ten mistakes to avoid when staying at a hotel.
 They advise, “Leaving gratuity for the housekeeping staff at a hotel should be second nature as well.
 If you've forgotten to tip housekeeping daily during your stay, the best thing to do is leave a tip in the room before you check out.”

 Guests should be sure to leave a note with the tip so that the housekeepers know the money is meant for them.
 Housekeepers work hard and often alone so tipping is appreciated.
 If you feel your housekeeper has gone above and beyond during your next hotel stay, take a moment to write a review or to let the hotel management know.